lexkrstn/react-styled-modal/README.md

 ## Prerequisites

 The modals are rendered through portals and require there must be an empty `#modal-root` element somewhere in your DOM.
-For the most cases you may put it just after your application's root element inside the body tag.
+For most cases you may put it just after your application's root element inside the body tag.

 ## Options